Where to Stay in Boston: Best Areas & Hotels

 Overlooking the waterfront and only steps from the Children's Museum and Tea Party Ships, the sleek glass towers of the InterContinental Boston stand out as a landmark.
 Along with family-sized rooms and suites, the pet-friendly hotel has a pool.

-Where to Stay for a Cool Vibe
+Where to Stay in Boston for a Cool Vibe

 Right across the street from the Boston Convention Center and handy to the restaurants in Boston's newest dining district, Aloft Boston Seaport led the way with Boston's first voice-command Siri system for in-room lights, alarm, and temperature settings, etc. That makes a stay more fun, and evening live acoustic concerts and the comfortable lounge area in the lobby make this hotel even more appealing.
 A small indoor pool opens onto a terrace in the summer for more social space.